If you’re responsible for driving more revenue for your business, your job gets more and more complicated as you grow.

-- Written solutions to common problems (2 sentences with hyperlinks to relevant blog articles or detailed guides)
+Written solutions to common problems (two sentences with hyperlinks to relevant blog articles or detailed guides)

-- Industry case studies (2 sentences with hyperlinks to detailed assets)
+Industry case studies (two sentences with hyperlinks to detailed assets)

-Time-Saver #2 Make Extra Time during more productive hours
+2. Make extra time during more productive hours

 One way to get ahead of the competition could be to start your team’s most productive days earlier.